cyrilletuzi/angular-async-local-storage/docs/MAP_OPERATIONS.md

 ## `.keys()` method

-An `Observable` return an array of keys:
+An `Observable` returning an array of keys:

 ```typescript
 this.localStorage.keys().subscribe((keys) => {